XpiritBV/vsarVSTS-Work-Item-Visualization/src/ALMRangers.Vso.WorkitemVisualization/overview.md

 ![Orient](images/image2.png)

-### Export for offline viewing ###
+### Export for offline viewing (Currently only supported on VSTS) ###
 Export your chart visualization for offline viewing or printing.
-(Only on Visual Studio Team Services! v1.1.7 does not support it on-premis.)

 ![Export](images/image5.png)